mnbroatch/bondage.js/README.md

 # Other included versions

-A minified version exists at `yarn-bound/dist/yarn-bound.min.js`.
+A minified version exists at `@mnbroatch/bondage/dist/bondage.min.js`.

-If you want to transpile for yourself, use `import YarnBound from 'yarn-bound/src/index'` and make sure your transpiler isn't ignoring it.
+If you want to transpile for yourself, use `import Bondage from '@mnbroatch/bondage/src/index'` and make sure your transpiler isn't ignoring it.
 You will also need to transpile `@mnbroatch/bondage`, and include both in your bundle, if necessary.

-A version compatibile with internet explorer is at `yarn-bound/dist/yarn-bound.ie.js`.
+A version compatibile with internet explorer is at `@mnbroatch/bondage/dist/bondage.ie.js`.

 # Development

-The parser is compiled ahead of time, so after making changes to the grammar you will need to run `node src/core/parser/make-parser`.
-This is done automatically during `npm run build`.